 It is our sincere desire to be a constructive participant in the rulemaking process and provide comments that will enable CARB to form meaningful regulations that promote the goal of cleaner air without doing irreparable damage to an industry that all Californian's rely on to deliver and support the delivery of their essential goods and services.
 At no time in our history has the fragility of the supply chain been so evident.
 That is not a reason to back away from our commitment to the environment, but a reason to pursue practical, science-based solutions.
-AmNav has a long history of taking the lead on the environment implementing creative and technologically advanced solutions.
-We have spent tens of millions of dollars on clean air new builds and upgrades.
+Foss has a long history of taking the lead on the environment implementing creative and technologically advanced solutions.
+We have spent well in excess of 100 million dollars on clean air new builds and upgrades.
+We built and operated the first two Hybrid tugs in the Los Angeles/Long Beach harbors.
+We built and operated the first fleet of double hull bunker barges in California to incorporate vapor collections systems, preventing the harmful release of hydrocarbons during loading operations.
 Over the last 20 years we have performed dozens of engine upgrades and clean-air rebuilds in advance of the regulatory requirements of the 2009 CHC rulemaking.
-In the last two years we have built and delivered a state-of-the-art 90 ton Tier 4 escort tugs to the California Market.
-A tug, that under the proposed rules, will require significant modification just 7 years after being delivered.
+In the last two years we have built and delivered four state-of-the-art 90 ton Tier 4 escort tugs to the California Market.
+Tugs, that under the proposed rules, will require significant modification just 7 years after being delivered.